ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

 Input with Variables
 --------------------

+.. |repl JavaIOExample| raw:: html

+   <a href="https://repl.it/@BerylHoffman/JavaIOExample" target="_blank">repl JavaIOExample</a>

 Variables are a powerful abstraction in programming because the same algorithm can be used with different input values saved in variables.
-The code below will say hello to anyone who types in their name for different name values.
+The code below (|repl JavaIOExample|) will say hello to anyone who types in their name for different name values.
 Click on run and then type in your name.
 Then, try run again and type in a friend's name.
 The code works for any name: behold, the power of variables!

 .. raw:: html